Mercedes E-Class hybrid engines, drive & performance

 Plug-in hybrids are rarely found wanting when it comes to power, and the E-Class models are no exception, with the E 300 e petrol pumping out 316bhp and the E 300 de diesel just 10bhp less.

-They do have to contend with their added weight – they’re each around 300kg heavier than a regular petrol or diesel E-Class – so inevitably end up feeling a little more cumbersome in fast corners and the like, but they still feel quick enough to be exhilaratingly rapid if you want them to be.
+They do have to contend with their added weight – they’re each around 300kg heavier than a regular petrol or diesel E-Class – so inevitably end up feeling a little more cumbersome in corners, but in a straight line they’re surprisingly fast.

 Four different hybrid modes allow you to prioritise electric running, save the battery's charge for later, allow the car to work out the best combination for maximum efficiency or simply deploy full power to the detriment of efficiency.

 Mercedes E-Class hybrid 0-62mph, top speed and acceleration

 All versions of the E-Class hybrid have their top speed electronically limited to 155mph, and the 0-62mph time doesn't vary hugely across the different versions.
 Fastest of the lot is the E 300 e saloon, completing the sprint in 5.7 seconds, which is enough to worry many hot hatchbacks.
 The diesel is very slightly slower, taking 5.9 seconds to do the same (and a further tenth of a second longer in estate guise).

 There’s 440Nm of torque from the electric motor alone, so even in electric-only mode the E-Class plug-in is quick, especially from low speed.
 If you want to accelerate quickly, the motor takes on the job first, then the engine kicks in and takes over once it has hit its stride in the rev range.